Skip to main content

 • Gifts (inclusive of gift cards) to students are prohibited.

-• Students who are working for your department should be paid as workstudy, temp, GA, etc. through WorkDay.
+• Students who are working for your department should be paid through the work-study program, as a temporary worker, GA, etc. through WorkDay.

 “Gifts” to Human Subjects